sttoracle/ORAIDCS/demo/contents/MFA.md

 # Multi Factor Authentication

-With **Multi Factor Authentication (MFA)** enabled in Oracle Identity Cloud Service, when a user signs in to an application, they are prompted for their user name and password, which is the first factor – something that they know.
-The user is then required to provide a second type of verification.
+When a user signs in to an application, they are prompted for their user name and password, which is the first factor – something that they know.
+With **Multi Factor Authentication (MFA)** enabled in Oracle Identity Cloud Service, the user is then required to provide a second type of verification.
 This is called **2-Step Verification**.

 The two factors work together to add an additional layer of security by using either additional information or a second device to verify the user’s identity and complete the login process.